 Straight surrogacy is when the surrogate provides her own eggs and the intended father provides sperm, either for self-insemination or artificial insemination.

 In both cases, the surrogate will be the child’s legal parent.
-If the surrogate is married or in a civil partnership, their partner will also be recognised as the child’s legal parent at birth.
 The transfer of legal parenthood happens by the IP(s) obtaining a parental order from the court.

 In order to apply for a parental order, at least one of the IPs in a couple must be genetically related to the child.
 Certain criteria must be met before the court will issue a parental order, including the following: